Biomass Fuel

 • Devices: wood stoves, firewood cookstoves, fireplaces

-• Storage: Store in a dry, sheltered area to maintain integrity.
+• Storage: Store in a dry, sheltered area to maintain structural integrity.

 Biomass Pellets